TPS - SAT Tips

 - The first one is the SAT official site with its separate sites for practice in reading and writing tips and is by Collegeboard, the same organization that runs the tests, so it is reliable.
 I like it especially for its study plan .
 Its disadvantage is that it is a huge site, which could be thought of as a disadvantage but you tend to get information overload and it is not so easy to navigate.

-- The third is by Princeton Review .
+- The Third is by Princeton Review .
 This is a fairly established tutor site (since 1981).
 It has a really detailed menu but remains quite simple to navigate and gives you all kinds of information including a good comparison between ACT and SAT and it does not require registration or passwords but does want you to enter a zip code (just key in any fake one).
 The only disadvantage is that about half of the sites are designed to get you to register for one of their tutorial programs but what they do offer for free is solid.

 - A fourth one is called 4tests .
 It doesn't give a lot of advice but it gives the easiest to use practice exams and that alone makes it worth bookmarking.